-To conclude, we directly measured fairness beliefs in bargaining games to understand norm manipulation and norm evasion, and add to previous behavioral studies that did not measure beliefs.
+To conclude, we directly measured first and second-order fairness beliefs in bargaining games to understand norm manipulation and norm evasion, and add to previous behavioral studies that did not measure beliefs.
 In the study of Kagel et al. (1996) discussed in the Background, Proposers made even chip splits (uneven monetary splits) when both Proposers and Responders knew chip values.
 But in a separate condition in which only Proposers knew the chip values, Proposers also offered roughly even chip splits.
 Based on our findings, we hypothesize that Proposers’ beliefs were very different in these two conditions.
 In the first, it is likely that Proposers considered even chip splits to be fair as the result of a self-serving bias, as the authors infer.
 In the second, however, Proposers likely suffered no such self-serving bias, and instead simply believed that they were “getting away” with unfair behavior due to the informational asymmetry.
 Thus, norm manipulation and norm evasion are similar phenomena in their lack of norm conformity, but differ greatly in their psychological motivations.
 Norm manipulation is characterized by genuine, self-serving beliefs, as opposed to deliberate, calculated violations of a norm when multiple interpretations are available.
 Norm evasion, on the other hand, is characterized by the deliberate violation of a norm when information is private.

 References

-DOI 10.1007/s11229-012-0192-x
+Andreoni, J. and Bernheim, B.D.
+(2009).
+Social Image and the 50-50 Norm: A Theoretical and Experimental Analysis of Audience Effects.
+Econometrica 77: 1607-1636

+Babcock, L., Loewenstein, G., Issacharoff, S. and Camerer, C. (1995).
+Biased Judgments of Fairness in Bargaining, American Economic Review 85: 1337-1343

+Bicchieri, C. and Mercier, H. (2012).
+Self-serving Biases and Public Justification in Trust games.
+Synthese DOI 10.1007/s11229-012-0192-x

+Bicchieri, C. (2006).
+The grammar of society: The nature and dynamics of social norms.
+Cambridge: Cambridge University Press.

+Bicchieri, C. & Chavez, A. (2010).
+Behaving as Expected: Public information and fairness norms.
+Journal of Behavioral Decision Making, 23(2), 161-178.

+Camerer, C. (2003).
+Behavioral game theory: Experiments on strategic interaction.
+Princeton, NJ: Princeton University Press.

+Cattell, R. B. (1966).
+The scree test for the number of factors.
+Multivariate Behavioral Research, 1, 629-637.

+Epley, N. and Caruso, E.M.
+(2004).
+Egocentric Ethics.
+Social Justice Research, 17: 171-187

+Guth, W., Schmittberger, R., & Schwarze, B. (1982).
+An experimental analysis of ultimatum bargaining.
+Journal of Economic Behavior and Organization, 3, 367–388.

 Hoffman, E., McCabe, K. A., Keith, S., & Smith, V. (1994).
 Preferences, property rights, and anonymity in bargaining games.
 Games and Economic Behavior, 7, 346–380.